SAJAZIR- icatibant injection

 What is SAJAZIR?

-What should I tell my healthcare provider before taking SAJAZIR?
+What should I tell my healthcare provider before using SAJAZIR?

-Before you use SAJAZIR, tell your healthcare provider if you:
+Before you use SAJAZIR, tell your healthcare provider about all your medical conditions including if you:

 • are pregnant or plan to become pregnant.
 It is not known if SAJAZIR will harm your unborn baby.
 You and your healthcare provider will decide if SAJAZIR is right for you.

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over the counter medicines, vitamins, and herbal supplements.

 How should I use SAJAZIR?